 Christmas Sales Blitzed By Black Friday Bargains

-- Global ecommerce consultancy Salmon identifies the gradual decline of Christmas sales, as Black Friday now becomes peak trading time for retailers
+- Global ecommerce consultancy Salmon, a Wunderman Commerce Company, identifies the gradual decline of Christmas sales, as Black Friday now becomes peak trading time for retailers

 - Black Friday 2016 saw 28% more online orders taken during Black Friday period (22nd – 28th November) than Christmas period (21st – 27th December)